tim-mcdonnell/march_madness/docs/developer_guide/extending.md

 1. Update documentation to reflect your changes
 2. Add tests for your new components
 3. Consider contributing your extensions back to the main project

-For more detailed examples, see the [Examples](../examples) directory.